impulsado/wannaNotes/Projects/ILEARNYOU/ILY - Easy/ILY - Keylogger/ILY - Keylogger.md

 ```

 ### void save(const string& input);
-Firstly we need to create a new datatype to work with files.
-For this reason we must include `#include <iostream>` and `#include <fstream>`.
+Firstly, we need to create a new datatype to work with files.
+For this reason, we must include `#include <iostream>` and `#include <fstream>`.
-Due of how "fstream" is defined, its more convenient to use `fstream`.
+Given of how "fstream" is defined, its more convenient to use `fstream`.

 ```ad-info
 **fstream**